boogie666/dash/README.md

 > cp ./config.edn ./config_prod.edn

+then edit the ./config_prod.edn file and add all your links.

+(this needs to be done once, in order to create all needed files for the build)

-then run the build script
+then run the build script (this should be done everytime you want to do a production build)

 > ./scripts/build